Connect with us

 According to the Kenya Urban Roads Authority (Kura) acting director general Silas Kinoti, “the scope of works include construction of dual carriageway from the current single carriageway; improve junctions, Bus bays Non-Motorised Transport (NMT’s), Intelligent Transport System (ITS) for phase one and two and environmental protection.”

-The project adds on to the third phase of Ngong Road expansion project – running from Dagoretti Corner to Karen Shopping Centre – which is currently underway at a cost of Sh1.98 billion.
+The project adds to the third phase of the Ngong Road expansion project – running from Dagoretti Corner to Karen Shopping Centre – which is currently underway at Sh1.98 billion.

 The 9.8-kilometre segment, which is fully funded by the Kenyan government, is being undertaken by China Qinjian International Group.